What is an organic system plan?

 The OSP serves as a legally binding contract to both the farm operation and the certifier.
 Once the OSP gets the approval of the certifier, it becomes a guarantee that the materials and practices used in the operations are acceptable.

-1. What an organic system plan includes
+What is included in an organic system plan?

 The National Organic Program requires that organic records should include the following: